 Generally, the price depends on where you want to stay, but at least no matter where you chose, you can buy furniture knowing that you don’t have to call a carpenter to calculate your door size or the room width or the distance from your ceiling to your floor, just to get your couch in.

 What’s a city without fun places?
 Or a city without spots where you can have a great time with your friends?
-Therefore, here are some of the fun places in Uyo you should check out:
+Here, we have combined a lit of some fun places to be at when visiting Uyo;

 Ibom Tropicana Mall